fedimint/fedimint/docs/dev-running.md

     -h, --help    Print help information

 SUBCOMMANDS:
-    fetch             Fetch (re-)issued coins and finalize issuance process help              Print this message or the help of the given subcommand(s) info              Display wallet info (holdings, tiers)
+    connect-info      Config enabling client to establish websocket connection to federation fetch             Fetch (re-)issued coins and finalize issuance process help              Print this message or the help of the given subcommand(s) info              Display wallet info (holdings, tiers)
-    ln-pay            Pay a lightning invoice via a gateway ln-invoice        Create a lightning invoice to receive payment via gateway peg-in            Issue tokens in exchange for a peg-in proof (not yet implemented, just creates coins)
+    join-federation   Join a federation using it's ConnectInfo ln-invoice        Create a lightning invoice to receive payment via gateway ln-pay            Pay a lightning invoice via a gateway peg-in            Issue tokens in exchange for a peg-in proof (not yet implemented, just creates coins)
     peg-in-address    Generate a new peg-in address, funds sent to it can later be claimed peg-out           Withdraw funds from the federation
-    reissue           Reissue tokens received from a third party to avoid double spends spend             Prepare coins to send to a third party as a payment wait-block-height    Wait for the fed to reach a consensus block height wait-invoice      Wait for incoming invoice to be paid
+    reissue           Reissue tokens received from a third party to avoid double spends spend             Prepare coins to send to a third party as a payment validate          Validate tokens without claiming them (only checks if signatures valid, does not check if nonce unspent)
+    wait-block-height Wait for the fed to reach a consensus block height wait-invoice      Wait for incoming invoice to be paid
 ```